thiblahute/meson-website/Configuration.md

     conf_data.set('version', '1.2.3')
     configure_file(input : 'config.h.in', output : 'config.h', configuration : conf_data)

-and that the contents of <tt>config.h.in</tt> are
+and that the contents of `config.h.in` are

     #define VERSION_STR "@version@"

-Meson will then create a file called <tt>config.h</tt> in the corresponding build directory whose contents are the following.
+Meson will then create a file called `config.h` in the corresponding build directory whose contents are the following.

     #define VERSION_STR "1.2.3"

-More specifically, Meson will find all strings of the type <tt>@varname@</tt> and replace them with respective values set in <tt>conf_data</tt>.
-You can use a single <tt>configuration_data</tt> object as many times as you like, but it becomes immutable after the first use.
-That is, after it has been used once the <tt>set</tt> function becomes unusable and trying to call it causes an error.
+More specifically, Meson will find all strings of the type `@varname@` and replace them with respective values set in `conf_data`.
+You can use a single `configuration_data` object as many times as you like, but it becomes immutable after the first use.
+That is, after it has been used once the `set` function becomes unusable and trying to call it causes an error.

 For more complex configuration file generation Meson provides a second form.
 To use it, put a line like this in your configuration file.